thottiamrp/modernweb-2019dec9/Labs/Ch06-ClientAPIs/2transpiling/README.md

     The `--yes`, or `-y` accepts all the defaults from the wizard.

-1. Create a `src` directory for scripts, and to this directory, copy the `hobbies.js` file you worked on in the last chapter.
-If you need to, you can copy this from the last chapter's solution.
+1. Create a `src` directory for scripts, and to this directory, copy the `hobbies.js` file from the same directory as this README.md.
+It is the solution from a previous exercise you worked on.

-1. Create an `index.html` file in the directory of `\WIP\ES6` which includes a script reference like this:
+1. Create an `index.html` file in the directory of `\WIP\ES6`.
+You can use the html:5 template.

+1. Include a script reference like this:
     ``` javascript
-    <script src="src/myHobbies.js"></script>
+    <script src="src/hobbies.js"></script>
     ```

-1. Open `index.html` in Chrome and verify in the console that it works.
+1. Open `index.html` in Chrome and verify in the console area of devtools that it works.

 1. Open in IE11 and verify that it does not work.
 It does not understand the ES6 syntax.